 In Bangladesh, the Bank is helping to improve air quality and safe mobility in Dhaka by strengthening air quality monitoring and modernizing brick making and urban transport.
 Carbon emission reduction credits generated with Bank support are helping to improve working conditions, to protect people’s health and to provide better pay for workers.

 In Mongolia, the World Bank is helping to curb air pollution in the capital city of Ulaanbaatar.
 Air pollution is particularly high during winter, when dwellers of ger areas burn coal and wood for cooking and heating.
 The Ulaanbaatar Clean Air Project is helping to replace stoves and low-pressure boilers with more energy efficient alternatives in the short term.
 The project is also working with the municipality to increase access to affordable housing and providing services, such as district heating, to improve the living conditions of some of Ulaanbaatar’s poorest and most vulnerable groups and further improve air quality over the longer term.

 Working jointly with client countries, the Bank also carries out analytical work to identify environmental priorities for poverty alleviation.
-Recent analytical work conducted by the Bank assessed the global estimates of health burden of outdoor air pollution and the implications for low- and middle-income countries.
+Recent analytical work conducted by the Bank assessed the global estimates of the health burden of outdoor air pollution and the implications for low- and middle-income countries.
 Another study addressed opportunities and challenges for filling air quality data gaps in low- and middle-income countries.
-Other analytical work has assessed the performance of satellite technology for air quality measurements in low- and middle-income countries; as well as the health implications of exposure to natural dust and to chemical constituents of particulate matter pollution and components of particulate matter from different pollution sources.
+Other analytical work has assessed the performance of satellite for air quality measurements in low- and middle-income countries; as well as the health implications of exposure to natural dust and chemical constituents and sources of fine particulate matter.
 In addition, interventions for reducing air pollution have been developed along with work that addresses the linkages between pollution, health, climate change and fiscal solutions.